mrmelonson/How-to-use-an-i2c-bus-oled-display-with-a-raspberry-pi/README.md

    You should now see this on the screen:
    ![hello](https://cdn.discordapp.com/attachments/563268281046269954/626362596391518208/unknown.png)
    Nice
-6. Lets now do something a little more interesting.
-We're now gonna display the Pi-Hole stats now.
+6. Let's now do something a little more interesting.
+We're now gonna display the Pi-hole stats now.
    Lets make a new file and start from scratch. <br>
    Add the code below (or look at the file included in the repo):
    ```js